• Home

 • Cost Recovery Systems Guidance Published

-A Guidance Document Regarding the use of Cost Recovery Systems for the Delivery of Waste from Ships has been added the the Knowledge Library under the GloLitter Partnerships Project.
+A Guidance Document Regarding the use of Cost Recovery Systems for the Delivery of Waste from Ships has been added to the Knowledge Library under the GloLitter Partnerships Project.

 The solid waste generated from ships daily contributes to the issue of marine litter, and is also a source of microplastics.
 In efforts to reduce the amount of waste being illegally discharged at sea, ports are more frequently applying schemes with financial incentives to encourage ships to deliver the waste generated onboard to a reception facility.